COSMIC-PopSynth/COSMIC/docs/pages/evolve/resolution.rst

 Dynamic time resolution
 ***********************

 COSMIC has the ability to set time resolution of the bcm array depending on the current state of the evolution.
-Below we demonstrate three scenarios, setting dtp only during mass transfer, setting dtp to the same resolution for all of the evolution except for after the system merges or is disrupted, and finally an example of setting dtp only during the HMXB stage of the evolution.

 .. ipython::